 Do you agree that women working part-time are seen differently by fellow employees?
 Or that successful men have a higher likeability factor than successful women?

 Following the success of the 2013 survey, the ESMO Women for Oncology committee launched its second exploratory survey on gender-related challenges in oncology.
-Results will be presented at the ESMO Women for Oncology session at ESMO 2016 and at ESMO Asia 2016.
+Results have been presented at the ESMO Women for Oncology session at ESMO 2016 and at ESMO Asia 2016.

 2015 ESMO W4O Study on women oncologists in leadership positions